8 Best PHP Books for Beginners in 2023

-Preface, which talks about the audience, assumptions the book makes, book contents, book conventions, contact information, and acknowledgements.
+Preface, which talks about the audience, assumptions the book makes, book contents, book conventions, contact information, and acknowledgments.

 Chapter 1: Introduction to PHP, which includes what PHP does, a history of PHP, installing PHP, and various components such as the configuration page, forms, and databases.

 Chapter 2: Language Basics, which includes everything about the lexical structure, data types, variables, expressions and operators, flow-control statements like if and switch, include, embed, and more.

 Chapter 3: Functions, which includes calling a function, defining a function, determining variable scope, passing function parameters, and more.